Dr Matthew Robson

 I am particularly interested in how climate change affects the timing of growth and reproduction in plants and animals.

 Woodland Ecology and Conservation is a unique degree course in the UK, in that our students get a rounded educations as foresters, ecologists, and conservation scientists.
 They obtain the skills to scale the ecological and applied approaches from Cumbria to the globe.
-We offer a programme whereby academic learning is always reenforced with field visits and this knowledge is applied in both commercial forests and woodland conservation areas.
+We offer a programme whereby academic learning is always reinforced with field visits and this knowledge is applied in both commercial forests and woodland conservation areas.

 This course is ideal for students who learn best through practice of their academic skills in the forest.
 There is no better place than the Lake District to do this because of the amazing diversity of forest types and landscape-level processes operating here.
 Come prepared to immerse yourself in the course and experience of becoming a woodland ecologist at the National School of Forestry.